 Sometimes I feed the left over starter and let it sit on the counter for 1-2 hours before putting it back in the fridge.
 Sometimes I put it back in the fridge without feeding it.

-I have never gone more then 2 weeks without using my starter.
+Your starter will weaken if you dont use it once a week.
 If you go longer you might need to feed it longer or multiple times for it to be healthy enough for use.

 These are uses for your extra starter if you have too much left over.